 How Microsoft is catching up

 It’s been a long time since Microsoft and Apple have been vying for control of the desktop operating system market.
 In the early days, it was a clear-cut victory for Microsoft.
 But lately, Apple has been gaining ground.
 With the release of Windows 10, Microsoft made a big push to improve its operating system and make it more appealing to users.
 And with the release of macOS Ventura, Apple has taken things to the next level.
-Here’s a look at how these two operating systems compare.

 All the Reasons You’re Better Off Switching to an Apple Computer